vishandi/tp/docs/UserGuide.md

 title: User Guide
 ---

-UniGenda is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+UniGenda is a **desktop app for managing contacts and schedules, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you are an NUS student, and you can type fast, UniGenda can get your contact management tasks done faster than traditional GUI apps.